 - Insurance Companies

 - An employer who self-funds the care of their employees

-The physician sets the price, and is paid at the time the service is rendered.
+The physician always sets the price, and is paid at the time the service, data or credentials are rendered.

 HOW WILL THE NETWORK GROW?